PG1003/lex/README.md

 ### Match result

-A successful match returns a match result that contains one or more captures, the position and size of the matched substring.
+A successful match returns a match result that contains one or more [captures](#captures), the position and size of the matched substring.
 The number of captures depends on the pattern; the captures defined in the pattern or one for whole match when the pattern doesn't have captures.
+For convenience a match result has een `operator bool` that returns true when it contains at least one capture.

 A match result is templated on the character type of the input string.
 The following predefined match result types are made available in the `pg::lex` namespace;